Hands joining together over a table symbolizing collective impact and collaboration

 Your narrative foundation has four components:

-These four components become the foundation for every piece of communications your organization produces.
+• These four components become the foundation for every piece of communications your organization produces.

 Step 2: Map Your Stakeholder Landscape

-• What evidence would shift their beliefs
+• What kind of evidence would shift their beliefs?

-• Who has credibility with them
+• Who already has credibility with them?

 Step 3: Define Specific Narrative Goals